A: Machine Wash Cold or Warm. Do Not Bleach. Cool Tumble Dry or Hang. Remove Promptly. Use only Non-Ionic Detergents.

 The surfactants found in many detergents include anionic (negatively charged) alkalis that interact with water to remove oily dirt and stains.

-However, if you feel you need to use detergents or fabric softeners, you should use liquid detergents that would be used on wool or silk since these do not contain alkalis.
+However, if you need to use detergents or fabric softeners, you should use liquid detergents that would be used on silk or wool since these do not contain alkalis.
 These are sometimes referred to as non-ionic detergents.

 2. Chlorine Bleach